 “I’m smarter than my dad,” writes a twenty-something blogger.
 “I really wish I wasn’t.
 It’s like finding out Santa isn’t real.”

 This isn’t an exact quote, but it is a summary of her snark.
 The blogger goes onto discuss how her intelligence, and cultural sensitivity, are a cross that she must now bear in her discussions with her parents.
 She never states that she hates her parents.
-She states that she, in fact, loves them a great deal, but she characterizes her definition of love with an element of pity, bordering on condescension, that appears to be endemic in twenty-somethings.
+She states that she, in fact, loves them a great deal, but she characterizes that definition of love with an element of pity, bordering on condescension, that appears to be endemic in twenty-somethings.

 Some people hate their parents in their teens, and well into their twenties.
 The teen years are a period of cultivation, containing rebellion, learning, etc., that occur before our minds fully form.
 As we age, our mind matures, and so does our rebellion, until it manifests into either full-fledged hatred, or a condescending pity that recognizes their backwater modes of thought for what they are.
 This matured rebellion is also based on the fact our parents still have some authority over us, and that reminds us of those days when our parents had total authority over us, and how they “abused it to proselytize their closed-minded beliefs on us.”